Nonprofit IT Services for Dallas Mission-Driven Teams

 ITECS helps organizations strengthen Microsoft 365, permissions, backups, device standards, and user support so day-to-day operations become more predictable and risk becomes easier to explain to leadership.

-That structure is especially valuable for boards and executive teams that need clearer answers about cyber readiness, continuity, and where scarce budget should go next.
+That structure is especially valuable for boards and executive teams that need clearer answers about cyber readiness, continuity, donor-data exposure, vendor ownership, and where scarce budget should go next.

 • Identity and permission governance for staff, executives, volunteers, and privileged users

-• Backup and recovery planning for donor systems, finance workflows, and shared files
+• Backup and recovery planning for donor systems, finance workflows, shared files, and board documents

 • Support and vendor documentation that helps lean teams operate with less friction